AC BTU Calculator: What Size Air Conditioner Do You Need?

 Frequently Asked Questions

-What is the correct BTU for a 12x12 room?
+What BTU do I need for a 12x12 room?